Download This Sample

 - Prior to Rosa Parks, Claudette Colvin and Mary Louise Smith were arrested after challenging the bus system.

-- On December 1, 1955, African-American seamstress Rosa Parks, seated at the first row of the colored section of a bus was arrested and fined $10 for refusing to move backward in order to give her seat to a white man.
+- On December 1, 1955, African-American seamstress Rosa Parks, seated in the first row of the colored section of a bus was arrested and fined $10 for refusing to move backward in order to give her seat to a white man.

 - Rosa and her husband were members of the National Association for the Advancement of Colored People (NAACP) local chapter.